BlueAndi/Pixelix/doc/PLUGINS.md

 ## GruenbeckPlugin
 The GruenbeckPlugin shows the remaining system capacity (parameter = D_Y_10_1 ) of the Gruenbeck softliQ SC18 via the system's RESTful webservice.\
 The IP address of the Gruenbeck webserver can be set via the [REST API](https://app.swaggerhub.com/apis/BlueAndi/Pixelix/1.2.0#/GruenbeckPlugin).

+## MatrixPlugin
+The plugin shows the effect from the film "Matrix" over the whole display.

 ## OpenWeatherPlugin
 The OpenWeatherPlugin shows the current weather condition (icon and temperature) and one aditional information (uvIndex, humidity or windspeed) .\